aquasecurity/defsec/avd_docs/aws/vpc/AVD-AWS-0105/docs.md

-### An ingress Network ACL rule allows specific ports from /0.

 Opening up ACLs to the public internet is potentially dangerous.
 You should restrict access to IP addresses or ranges that explicitly require it where possible.

 ### Impact